 Related: Disney Plus UK

 The app can be downloaded from the Google Play Store on the Android TV device itself, and through the web portal.
 Once the app is installed, you can sign up for Disney Plus via the app, or do so on the web.
 You can follow this link to get on board.
 Unfortunately, it isn’t yet available in the United Kingdom.
-That roll out will take place on March 31 next year.
+That roll out will take place on March 31 next year but you can sign up for latest updates here.

 Disney is offering all new subscribers a 7-day free trial to the new streaming service, which offers access to a vast empire of Star Wars, Marvel, Pixar, Fox and classic Disney content.